 Financial FTR v.s.
 Physical FTR

-FTR has different meanings in different ISOs or RTOs.
-FTR definitions differ with respect to:
+FTRs have different definitions in different ISOs or forming RTOs.
+FTR differ with respect to:

-What rights are the FTR owner entitled to (i.e., financial v.s. physical)?
+What do the FTRs offer to owner (i.e., financial v.s. physical)?

-Are the rights defined on a specific transmission interface or a source-to-sink (point-to-point) pair?
+Are the rights directional, defined on a specific transmission interface or a source-to-sink (point-to-point) pair?

 The FTRs in CAISO include both financial and physical rights.
 The characteristics of the FTRs of CAISO are as follows: